RSedgwick/rsedgwick.github.io/_pages/about.md

 About Me
 ======

-I am a post-doctoral research assistant at Imperial College London interested in using Bayesian machine learning and causality to drive new discoveries in biotechnology.
-My research so far has focused on using Gaussian processes for the experimental design of biotechnology experiments and for causal discovery.
-I previously did a PhD at Imperial College London as part of the [UKRI Centre for Doctoral Training in AI for Healthcare](https://ai4health.io/) supervised by [Ruth Misener](https://www.imperial.ac.uk/people/r.misener), [Mark van der Wilk](https://mvdw.uk/) and [Molly Stevens](https://www.stevensgroup.org/).
+I am a research scientist at [Xyme](https://www.xyme.ai/) working on machine learning guided experimental design for AI designed enzymes.
+This includes active learning and Bayesian optimisation for high dimensional discrete inputs (i.e. proteins) including multi-fidelity, multi-objective and constrained problems.
+In general, I am interested in using Bayesian machine learning and causality to drive new discoveries in biotechnology.
+Previously, I was a post-doctoral research assistant at Imperial College London where my research focused on using Gaussian processes for the experimental design of biotechnology experiments and for Bayesian causal discovery.
+I also did my PhD at Imperial College London as part of the [UKRI Centre for Doctoral Training in AI for Healthcare](https://ai4health.io/) supervised by [Ruth Misener](https://www.imperial.ac.uk/people/r.misener), [Mark van der Wilk](https://mvdw.uk/) and [Molly Stevens](https://www.stevensgroup.org/).

 Projects
 ======
+- At Xyme, I am currently working on active learning and Bayesian optimisation methods at various points of the design pipeline to make the design of computational enzymes more efficient.
-- Currently, I am working on a project with researchers at Imperial College London and Oxford University using Bayesian model selection for multivariate causal discovery.
-Check back soon for updates.
+- I recently worked on a project with researchers at Imperial College London and Oxford University using Bayesian model selection for multivariate causal discovery.
+This was accepted at _ICML 2025_, you can find the arxiv version of the paper [here](https://arxiv.org/abs/2411.10154)
-- I've also collaborated on a project extending Gaussian process latent variable models to the case where each data point is a weighted sum of signals, specifically for applications in spectroscopy.
+- I collaborated on a project extending Gaussian process latent variable models to the case where each data point is a weighted sum of signals, specifically for applications in spectroscopy.
+You can find the _AISTATS 2025_ paper [here](https://arxiv.org/abs/2402.09122)
-- In collaboration with experimentalists from Oxford University and KTH Royal Institute of Technology in Sweden, I am working on an integrated machine learning design of experiments approach the development of lateral flow tests.
+- In collaboration with experimentalists from Oxford University and KTH Royal Institute of Technology in Sweden, I worked on an integrated machine learning design of experiments approach for the development of lateral flow tests.
 - My main PhD project focused on transfer learning Bayesian optimisation to optimise DNA molecules for use in medical diagnostics.
 You can find the _Biotechnology and Bioengineering_ article [here](http://doi.org/10.1002/bit.28854).
 - I also developed a design of experiments strategy for validating or invalidating designed biomolecular networks in a small number of experiments.
 You can find our _NeurIPS 2020 ML4Molecules Workshop_ paper [here](https://arxiv.org/abs/2011.10575).
 - I co-supervised a master's student project investigating the use of sparse Gaussian processes to improve air pollution predictions in Kampala, in a collaboration with [AirQo](https://www.airqo.net/) that started at the [2022 AI for Social Good Dagstuhl workshop](https://ai4sg-dagstuhl.github.io/).
 You can read our _NeurIPS 2023 Climate Change AI workshop paper_ [here](https://arxiv.org/abs/2311.16625).